nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

     **Collaborators:** Margaret Sheridan (UNC), Katie McLaughlin (Harvard University).

-3. **Threat exposure and infant behavior.** We are looking at how exposure to threat impacts infant behavior during the Still Paradigm during infancy.
-We are also looking at whether these effects interact with infant age, as animal work shows that exposure to threat does not modify attachment strategy very early in pup hood.
+3. **Threat exposure and infant behavior.** We are looking at how exposure to threat impacts infant behavior during the Still Paradigm.
+We are also looking at whether these effects interact with infant age, as animal work suggests that exposure to threat does not modify attachment strategies early in pup hood.

    **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC).